Lateral intermediate substance

 Definition

-The important groups of nuclei in the lateral intermediate substance (lamina VII) include the posterior thoracic nucleus (a.k.a. the Dorsal nucleus of Clarke or Clarke’s column), visceral afferent nucleus and the intermediolateral nucleus.
-Most of them lie in the thoracic and upper lumbar spinal segments and do not extend throughout the length of the spinal cord.
+Within the lateral intermediate substance (lamina VII), several key nuclei play important roles.
+These include the posterior thoracic nucleus (a.k.a. the Dorsal nucleus of Clarke or Clarke’s column), the visceral afferent nucleus, and the intermediolateral nucleus.
+Most of these nuclei are confined to the thoracic and upper lumbar spinal segments and do not span the entire length of the spinal cord.

-The posterior thoracic nucleus or the Dorsal nucleus of Clarke or Clarke’s column extends from C8 to L3/L4 spinal segments.
-It receives subconscious proprioceptive information from muscle spindles and Golgi tendon organs.
-The axons from the cells in the Clarke’s column give rise to dorsal and ventral spinocerebellar tracts, which carry the subconscious proprioceptive information to the cerebellum.
+The posterior thoracic nucleus or the Dorsal nucleus of Clarke extends from C8 to L3/L4 spinal segments.
+It processes subconscious proprioceptive input from muscle spindles and Golgi tendon organs.
+Neurons in the Clarke’s column give rise to the dorsal and ventral spinocerebellar tracts, which relay this proprioceptive information to the cerebellum.

-The visceral afferent nucleus is located just lateral to the Clarke’s column and is believed to be associated with receiving visceral afferent information.
+The visceral afferent nucleus, located just lateral to the Clarke’s column, is thought to be involved in processing sensory input from visceral structures.

 References